2019+IMAGE+V1+-+FROM+MIRANDA.jpg

 — Owen Morris, Chief Napeweaw School, Frog Lake First Nation

 “Pawâkan is a dream spirit that comes to you during your rite of passage.
 I see it as a guide that reveals itself in its time of need.
 Wihtiko can come to you as your Pawâkan and it needs to be rejected.
-I ask, what happens when it arrives and takes you when you are most vulnerable?”
+I ask, what happens when it arrives and takes you when you are most vulnerable and willing?”

 — Reneltta Arluk

-Pawâkan Macbeth’s story was inspired by Frog Lake elders: Mary Ann Dillon, Rose Dillon, Henry Smith, Raymond Quinney, Cecile Dion, and Cultural Advisor Gary Berland.
-With original development of concept by Owen Morris and students of Chief Napeweaw School.
-Some of Pawâkan Macbeth stories originated from the Frog Lake, Loon Lake, and Onion Lake region on Treaty 6 territory.
+The concept of Pawâkan was inspired by Frog Lake Elders: Mary Ann Dillon, Rose Dillon, Henry Smith, Raymond Quinney, Cecile Dion, and Cultural Advisor Gary Berland sharing their stories with the Plains Cree youth.
+With original development of concept by Owen Morris and students of Chief Napeweaw School, some stories in Pawâkan originated from the Frog Lake, Loon Lake, and Onion Lake region on Treaty 6 territory.

 CCA_NewChapter_logo-e.jpg